oracle-livelabs/oci-migration/ecc-developer-hol/query/useeccdashboards/useeccdashboards.md

 1. Navigate to Purchasing, Vision Operations (USA) -> Procurement Command Center and then to "Procurement Operations" dashboard
     ![Procurement Command Center](../images/pro1.png "Procurement Command Center")
-2. Within "Procurement Operations", navigate to "Orders" dashboard.Choose "USD" from the "Currency" Flag in Summarization bar.
-Click on the "i" icon, this displays all the data sets used in the dashboard along with the last or latest date of the updated time.
+2. Within "Procurement Operations", navigate to "Orders" dashboard.Click on the "i" icon, this displays all the data sets used in the dashboard along with the last or latest date of the updated time.
     ![Procurement Command Center](../images/p1000.png "Procurement Command Center")